On the Predictive Power of Representation Dispersion in Language Models: Applications

 In many real-world scenarios, one receives a large \emph{unlabeled} query set and must decide, \emph{before} committing annotation or compute resources, (1) whether an off-the-shelf model will be sufficiently accurate and (2) which specific examples it is likely to get wrong.
 A reliable \emph{label-free} indicator would enable rapid model validation, automatic justification of \emph{easy} versus \emph{hard} instances, and targeted continued pre‑training on precisely those queries that the model currently struggles with.
-Because higher representation dispersion tracks lower perplexity (\S\ref{sec:analysis}), we hypothesize that dispersion alone can serve as such an indicator: if high dispersion coincides with correct predictions, then simply measuring distances allows us to flag likely errors without ever looking at ground‑truth labels.
+Because higher representation dispersion tracks lower perplexity (\S\ref{sec:analysis}), we hypothesize that dispersion can serve as such an indicator: if high dispersion coincides with correct predictions, then simply measuring distances allows us to rank examples by expected difficulty and flag likely errors without ever looking at ground‑truth labels.

-\paragraph{Experimental protocol.} To test this idea, we design a controlled experiment that varies the \emph{fraction of correct answers} while keeping the input distribution fixed: